RastislavKish/clipshare/README.md

 clipshare paste
 ```

-For setting up one's own shortcut handling, for example through Autohotkey on Windows.
+For setting up one's own shortcut handling.
 See the --help flag for an overview of supported settings.

 ### A security notice